ocrmypdf/OCRmyPDF/docs/installation.rst

 .. note::

     OCRmyPDF for Debian and Ubuntu currently omit the JBIG2 encoder.
 OCRmyPDF works fine without it but will produce larger output files.
 If you build jbig2enc from source, ocrmypdf 7.0.0 and later will automatically detect it (specifically the ``jbig2`` binary) on the ``PATH``.
-To add JBIG2 encoding, see `Installing the JBIG2 encoder`_.
+To add JBIG2 encoding, see :ref:`jbig2`.

 Installing the latest version on Ubuntu 18.04 LTS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^